recurly/recurly-client-ruby/README.md

 In Sinatra, it should be within a `configure` block.

 **Please Note:** the setup parameters changed in version 0.4.0.
-The Ruby client now connects to either api-production.recurly.com or api-sandbox.recurly.com to improve DNS lookups.
 Additional configuration options were also added for the [Transparent Post API](http://docs.recurly.com/transparent-post/basics).

 Manual Setup via YAML or JSON
 --------------